LeBezout/java-docs/junit4.md

 :information_source: Timeout in milliseconds.

-> :warning: JavaDoc : Test methods with a timeout parameter are run in a thread other than the thread which runs the fixture's @Before and @After methods.
+> :warning: JUnit JavaDoc : Test methods with a timeout parameter are run in a thread other than the thread which runs the fixture's @Before and @After methods.

-## Assertions with exceptions
+## Deal with exceptions

-### First method
+### First way (poor)

 Simply with `@Test` :